Manka-Mohamet/solo/README.md

 When the repository is cloned or downloaded in local device,

-Then if you are using linux, windows  and macOs  you can run this command to automate the compilation process.
+Then if you are using linux, windows  and macOs  you can run this command to automate and build binary files that is needed.

 ```sh
 make
 ```

-It will generate `bin/`  directory, the you will need to add this bin folder to the path enviroment variable to access this binary everywhere
+It will generate `bin/`  directory, then you will need to add this bin folder to the path enviroment variable to access this binary everywhere.

+##### in linux

 ```sh
 export PATH=$PATH:bin/
 ```

-### Linux and Windows
+##### in windows

+1. click the Start menu.

+1. click Properties, In the System Properties dialog box,

+1. click the Advanced tab.

+1. click Environment Variables.
+In the top list, scroll down to the PATH variable, select it,

+1. and click New and enter PATH for the Variable Name.

+1. click OK to close each dialog box.

+### Executing on your own

+if you want to excute the c files on your own.

+there are many c compiler you can use the build the binary file.

+the two most used c compilers are `llvm` and `gcc`.

-When you clonne the repository you will need to install `c compiler`, The most famous c compiler is `gcc` i recomend you to use this one.
+You will need to install `c compiler`,
+The favourite c compiler is `gcc` i recomend you to use this one.
-But you can you use your favorite compiler.
+But you can you use what compiler that you like.

 Run this to generate the solo binary file